 Contact Advanced Plastiform, Inc.

 At API, we’re experts in thermoforming and vacuum forming.
 Investing in the latest technology and processes allows us to produce better quality custom plastics for you on a precise production schedule.
-We offer custom, high-quality manufactured plastic components to companies like yours in North Carolina, South Carolina, Georgia, Maryland, Pennsylvania, and Tennessee.
+We offer custom, high-quality manufactured plastic components to companies like yours in North Carolina, South Carolina, Georgia, Maryland, Pennsylvania, Tennessee, and Virginia.

 To get started on your vacuum forming project, please contact us today by calling 919-404-2080 or filling out our form below to discuss your custom plastic manufacturing needs.